Implementer training - introduction to plugins

 Tutorial: Introduction to plugins

-This exercise shows you where you can find Funnelback plugins.
+This exercise shows you where you can find and enable Funnelback plugins.

-Log in to the administration dashboard where you are doing your training.
+Log in to the search dashboard where you are doing your training.

-See: Training - administration dashboard access information if you’re not sure how to access the training.
+See: Training - search dashboard access information if you’re not sure how to access the training.
 Ignore this step if you’re treating this as a non-interactive tutorial.

-Click the extensions item on the navigation panel.
+Click the plugins item on the navigation panel.

-This opens the extensions screen, which lists all the currently available plugins.
-The list of available plugins will increase as new plugins are release.
+This opens the plugins screen, which lists all the currently available plugins.
+The list of available plugins will increase as new plugins are released.

-Have a quick scroll through the available plugins and view the documentation for a selection of the plugins to get a feel for the different types of plugins and how they extend the available functionality.
+Have a quick scroll through the available plugins to get a feel for the different types of plugins and how they extend the available functionality.